saulmm/saulmm.github.com/_posts/2015-07-20-squeezing_gradle.md

 }
 ```
 <br>

-In this way, we can refactor the _flavors_ resulting this `build.gradle` file:
+In this way, we can refactor the _flavors_

 _/ presentation / build.gradle_